Engineering Ignorance Defined V|

 All You Wanted to Know About Drawing to 3D Conversions

-Beyond my "Engineering Ignorance Defined", there are three articles that prove that this concept will never work.
+Beyond my "Engineering Ignorance Defined", I have many articles that prove that this concept will never work.

 Why MBE/MBD/PMI Will FAIL